TOM-BadEN/AutoKeyLoop/README.md

 </table>

 **Notes:**
-- ① Only the right Joy-Con supports turbo.
+- ① Only one side of the controller is allowed to use turbo mode.
 For unknown reasons, if both sides support turbo, the joystick may fail to auto-reset after completely stopping button presses, requiring manual touch to restore.
 - ② Low probability that after completely stopping button presses, the joystick may fail to auto-reset, requiring manual touch to restore.
 - ③ Theoretically the same effect as Octopus, but I don't have a PRO controller, so it's just theoretical.